Conflict Resolution Training

 The Office for Student Conflict Resolution is offering a program that will be a great opportunity for you to develop your skills in better managing and resolving conflict.

 Students experience conflict in all aspects of their life whether it is at work, in the classroom, or in personal interactions.
 Conflict is inevitable; therefore it is imperative that students are well equipped to deal with conflict appropriately.
 Conflict resolution skills are not traditionally taught in a university setting and students may have no other way of developing these skills except through trial and error from personal experience.
-The Conflict Resolution Certificate Program will allow students a formal opportunity to develop conflict resolution skills and enable them to effectively utilize the skills learned in professional and personal relationships.
+The Conflict Resolution Training Program will allow students a formal opportunity to develop conflict resolution skills and enable them to effectively utilize the skills learned in professional and personal relationships.
 The program takes a proactive approach by preparing students to resolve conflicts they may encounter in the future.

 Skills and Benefits